Here are more than fifty (50) frequently asked questions (FAQ) about how to become a home health aide (HHA).

 Do I have to pay again to retake the exam?

 If you fail the Written or Skills section a new fee is required each time you re-take any part of the exam.

 How many times can I retake the HHA exam?

 You usually are allowed you three (3) attempts to pass both section of the exam.
-If you fail three (3) times, then chances are you will need to successfully complete your training again.
+If you fail the HHA test three (3) times, then chances are you will need to successfully complete your training again.

 What happens after I pass the HHA competency exam?

 Congratulations!
 Once you have passed both sections of the HHA test you need to apply to your state Board of Nursing for certification as a HHA.
 Once your application has been approved, you will receive a copy of the certification, you will be in their online database and your employer will have a copy as well.

 Applying to officially get certified sounds difficult and confusing?